ElementsProject/lightning/README.md

 lightningd --network=bitcoin --log-level=debug
 ```

-This creates a `.lightning/` subdirectory in your home directory: see `man -l doc/lightningd.8`.
+This creates a `.lightning/` subdirectory in your home directory: see `man -l doc/lightningd.8` (or https://lightning.readthedocs.io/) for more runtime options.

 ### Using The JSON-RPC Interface